 For this month’s customer spotlight, we’re taking a look at how downtime can affect hospitals.
-Tasked with implementing a new EHR system to include ambulatory care, Columbia Memorial Hospital needed to come up with a way to serve over 200 clinicians, in more than 25 locations, giving them access to patient records over a secure Web interface on a 24/7 basis.
+Tasked with implementing a new EHR system to include ambulatory care, Columbia Memorial Hospital needed to come up with a way to serve over 200 clinicians in more than 25 locations, giving them access to patient records over a secure web interface on a 24/7 basis.
 Columbia Memorial came to Stratus for our fault-tolerant uptime solution.

 Last month Cerner, a supplier of EHR systems to hospitals and physicians, experienced a computer outage affecting a portion of the 2,600+ hospitals that rely on the company to store medical data.
-The outage lasted 6 hours and during that time, physicians and nurses were forced to write orders and notes by hand, and in many cases, health care providers no longer had access to previous patient data that were saved remotely by Cerner.
+The outage lasted 6 hours.
+During that time, physicians and nurses were forced to write orders and notes by hand.
+In many cases, health care providers lost access to past patient data that had been saved remotely by Cerner.

 Stratus’ ftServers keep a hospital’s system running without outages or data loss even in the event of a component failure.
 Components within ftServer systems operate in parallel with each other to provide automatic redundancy, active system monitoring and automated issue notification.
 Paired with VMware vSphere software, the Stratus ftServer allows the hospital to take advantage of drop-in fault tolerance while being able to manage their cloud environment with standard VMware tools.